Chronic Pain: 4 Steps to Breathing into Discomfort

 Step 1: Become aware of your breathing pattern.
 You cannot consciously change something that you are not aware of.
 So the first step is to notice your habitual breathing patterns, especially during a pain episode.
-Do you tend to breathe fast, do you tend to hold your breath or does your breath become shallow?
-At any point of the day, bring your attention to your breath and observe it for few cycles.
+Do you tend to breathe fast, do you tend to hold your breath, or does your breath become shallow?
+At any point of the day, bring your attention to your breath and observe it for a few cycles.
 Simply bringing your attention to your breath might help calm your system down.

 Step 4.
 Emphasize exhalation.
-Every time you inhale you activate your sympathetic system a bit, and every time you exhale you activate your parasympathetic system.
+Every time you inhale, you activate your sympathetic system a bit, and every time you exhale, you activate your parasympathetic system.
 That is why emphasizing long, flowing exhalations helps facilitate the rest-and-digest response and turns off the alarms in your brain.

 For any breathing techniques to have an effect, it is recommended to do it for at least 12 breath cycles.
 Not all practices will work for all people.
 Breathing should never be forced.

 In the short run, simple breathing practices can effectively calm down the nervous system and help lessen the pain.
 In the long run, healthy breathing patterns help make the brain less reactive to minor instances of pain.
 Breathwork becomes more impactful with consistent practice over time.